Getting Started

 shrike.flash("<your_bitstream_name>.bin")

-[!NOTE] The bitstream file that you need to copy will be named as “FPGA_bitstream_MCU.bin” found in ffpga -> build -> bitstream folder in your project directory.
+For any custom project the bitstream file that you need to copy will be named as “FPGA_bitstream_MCU.bin” found in fpga -> build -> bitstream folder in your project directory.

 If you copy any other file present in the bitstream folder the fpga wont be programmed.
 You are free to change the name of this file however you please.